ECB's Lagarde pushes back on gloomy forecasts, sticks to recovery outlook

-FRANKFURT (Reuters) - European Central Bank President Christine Lagarde pushed back on Wednesday against economic pessimism, arguing that a rebound will come as pandemic uncertainty declines and that Europe possesses all the tools needed to overcome the crisis.
+(Reuters) - European Central Bank President Christine Lagarde pushed back against pessimism on Wednesday, predicting an economic rebound as COVID-19 uncertainty subsides and saying that Europe has all the tools needed to overcome the crisis.

-Only last month, the ECB cut its growth forecast to 3.9% this year but increasingly widespread curbs on movement and activity in countries including Germany and France, along with the slow rollout of vaccines, are already challenging that outlook, just two weeks into 2021.
+The ECB last month cut its 2021 growth forecast to 3.9% but increasingly widespread curbs on movement and activity in countries including Germany and France, along with the slow rollout of vaccines, are already challenging that outlook.

 “I think our last projections in December are still very clearly plausible,” Lagarde said in an interview at the Reuters Next conference.
 “Our forecast is predicated on lockdown measures until the end of the first quarter.”

 The ECB said on Dec.
-10 that its forecasts assumed “sufficient” levels of herd immunity would be reached before the end of 2021.
+10 that its forecasts assumed “sufficient” levels of herd immunity before the end of 2021.

-“What would be a concern would be that after the end of March those member states still need to have lockdown measures and if, for instance, vaccination programmes were slowed down,” she added.
+“What would be a concern would be that after the end of March those member states still need to have lockdown measures and if, for instance, vaccination programmes were slowed down,” Lagarde added.

 Private sector economists are already cutting their growth projections, with Bank of America now predicting a 2.9% expansion - a full percentage point below its previous forecast.